Muco-Tresor/bookmark_cli_app/working-task.md

 App functions
 ------------------------------------
 1.add a bookmark -> done
-2.read a bookmark -> working
+2.read a bookmark -> done
-3.remove a bookmark
+3.remove a bookmark ->working
 4.read a list of a bookmark
 5.search a bookmark